Scordatura

 Scordatura (/it/; literally, Italian for "discord", or "mistuning") is a tuning of a string instrument that is different from the normal, standard tuning.
 It typically attempts to allow special effects or unusual chords or timbre, or to make certain passages easier to play.
 It is common to notate the finger position as if played in regular tuning, while the actual pitch resulting is altered (scordatura notation).
 When all the strings are tuned by the same interval up or down, as in the case of the viola in Mozart's Sinfonia Concertante for Violin, Viola and Orchestra, the part is transposed as a whole.
+Cross-tuning is the same concept, but that term is used particularly in a folk music context.

 Bowed string instruments

 The invention of scordatura tuning has been attributed to Thomas Baltzar, a prodigious German violinist and composer who is known to have used the technique in around the 1660s, at least a decade before Biber composed his Rosary Sonatas in which he employed the tuning technique.
 German violinist Hans Hake (1628 – after 1667) included three works in Vorstimmung ("upset tuning") for two violins (#25, #29, & #33) in his collection "Ander Theil Newer Pavanen,..."
 (Stade: Elias Holwein, 1654), however, suggesting that this attribution may be inaccurate.

 Scordatura was much used by composers for viola d'amore, violin and cello, including J. S. Bach, Biber, Vivaldi, Ariosti, Vilsmayr, and others in compositions for violin during the early 18th century.
 A special type of notation was used to make it easier to read.
 This notation was also used to notate music for the viola d'amore, an instrument played and composed for by composers such as Biber and Vivaldi.
 The viola d'amore used a great number of different tunings and writing music for it in scordatura notation was a natural choice for composers of the time.